jessepav/lacygoill-wiki-backup/vim/command.md

 expression to pass to `expand()`.

 ##
-## Why should I never use special characters in the pattern field of a `:vim` command without delimiters?
+## Why should I never use special characters in the pattern field of a `:vimgrep` command without delimiters?

 It's hard to predict how it will be parsed.